nilsramsperger/GroLi/README.md

   - [ ] Create UnitTests
 - [ ] Add a ShoppingListView
   - [ ] Display View in App as default View
+  - [ ] Create Factory to bootstrap the dep-tree
   - [ ] Create UITests